Contrastive vision-language learning with paraphrasing and negation: Ablation Studies and Further Results

 \section{Ablation Studies and Further Results}

-Our first ablation study investigates the effect of key hyperparameters on image matching accuracies specifically: (1) the number of projection vectors, (2) the use of learnable projections, and (3) the normalization of projection vectors.
+Our first ablation study investigates the effect of key hyperparameters on image matching accuracies specifically: (1) the number of projection vectors, (2) the use of learnable projections, (3) the normalization of projection vectors, and (4) the polarity-basis initialisation.
 These factors are evaluated across three tasks: matching with original captions, paraphrased captions, and the original over negated caption task.

-Figures~\ref{fig:hp_ablation_num_vec_orig_ccneg}, \ref{fig:hp_ablation_learn_proj_orig_ccneg}, and \ref{fig:hp_ablation_norm_proj_orig_ccneg} present results using original captions.
-All models trained with CC-Neg dataset \citep{singh2024learn}, including our proposed SemCLIP, achieve comparable accuracies to the CLIP baseline, consistently around 33.0\%.
-The selected hyperparameters show negligible impact indicating that our modifications preserve the model's core image matching capability using original captions.
+Figures~\ref{fig:hyperparameters_ablation_num_vec_ccneg}(a), \ref{fig:hyperparameters_ablation_learn_proj_ccneg}(a), \ref{fig:hyperparameters_ablation_norm_proj_ccneg}(a) and \ref{fig:hyperparameters_ablation_basis_init_ccneg}(a) present results using original captions.
+All models trained with CC-Neg dataset \citep{singh2024learn}, including our proposed SemCLIP, achieve comparable accuracies to the CLIP baseline, consistently at around 27.7\% - 33.7\%.
+The selected hyperparameters show negligible impact, indicating that our modifications preserve the model's core image matching capability using original captions.

-By contrast, performance applied to paraphrased captions (Figures~\ref{fig:hp_ablation_num_vec_para_ccneg}, \ref{fig:hp_ablation_learn_proj_para_ccneg}, and \ref{fig:hp_ablation_norm_proj_para_ccneg}) drops, ranging between 20.1\% and 23.0\%.
+By contrast, performance applied to paraphrased captions (Figures~\ref{fig:hyperparameters_ablation_num_vec_ccneg}(b), \ref{fig:hyperparameters_ablation_learn_proj_ccneg}(b), \ref{fig:hyperparameters_ablation_norm_proj_ccneg}(b) and \ref{fig:hyperparameters_ablation_basis_init_ccneg}(b)) drops, ranging between 12.3\% and 28.8\%.
 This decrease highlights the challenge posed by linguistic variation.
-Among the hyperparameters, the number of projection vectors has the most noticeable influence on SemCLIP with a 1D projection producing higher accuracy than a 2D projection.
+Among the hyperparameters, the number of projection vectors has the most noticeable influence on SemCLIP with a 2D projection producing higher accuracy than a 1D projection.

 The most pronounced hyperparameter effects appear in the original over negated task.
-As presented in Figures~\ref{fig:hp_ablation_num_vec_oon_ccneg}, \ref{fig:hp_ablation_learn_proj_oon_ccneg}, and \ref{fig:hp_ablation_norm_proj_oon_ccneg}, the CLIP baseline and Paraphrase\_only models struggle with accuracies below 50\%, suggesting an inability to reliably distinguish between the intended caption and its negation.
+As presented in Figures~\ref{fig:hyperparameters_ablation_num_vec_ccneg}(c), \ref{fig:hyperparameters_ablation_learn_proj_ccneg}(c), \ref{fig:hyperparameters_ablation_norm_proj_ccneg}(c) and \ref{fig:hyperparameters_ablation_basis_init_ccneg}(c), the CLIP baseline and Paraphrase\_only models struggle with accuracies below 70.8\%, suggesting an inability to reliably distinguish between the intended caption and its negation.
 By contrast, models explicitly trained on negation data (Negation\_only and SemCLIP) perform substantially better.
-SemCLIP achieves peak accuracy of 89.1\%.
+SemCLIP achieves peak accuracy of 87.4\%.
 Other hyperparameters have limited impact on this task across all models.